 Why UCD Engineering?

-At UCD, we provide a first-class education across our engineering disciplines which are variously accredited by Engineers Ireland, the Institute of Chemical Engineers (IChemE) and the Institute of Materials, Minerals and Mining (IoM3).
-Whatever the specialisation, we place considerable emphasis on the mastery of analytical skills and the use of quantitative methods.
-Study is based on solid mathematical, scientific and engineering principles.
+UCD provides a first-class education across our engineering disciplines, which are variously accredited by Engineers Ireland, the Institution of Chemical Engineers (IChemE) and the Institute of Materials, Minerals and Mining (IoM3).
+We provide a rigorous education in the fundamental engineering subjects and help you to develop problem-solving and design skills, based on maths and physics.

 Your First Year Experience